soniamartis/kafka/security.md

 #### SSL
 - When SSL is enabled for a kafka listener, all traffic on that channel will be encrypted with TLS
 - When client opens connection with broker, it verfies the broker certificate to confirm broker identity
-- the broker may also need to authenticate the client, so it will need client;s certificate, This is called mTLS
+- the broker may also need to authenticate the client, so it will need client's certificate, This is called mTLS. (if all u want to d in encrypt and not check client certs, then set ssl.client.auth=none on broker)
 - Since this mechanims uses certificates, we will have to generate certificates and periodically update them, before they expire to avoid TLS handshake failures
 - Similar mechanism applies even to broker-to-broker authentication